Every City in the USA

 2019 506,811 July 1, 2019

-What's the median income in Atlanta?
+What is the median household income in Atlanta?

 Median household income is 10% above the U.S. median ($85,652 vs $77,719); 16.9% live in poverty — 4.4 points above the 12.5% U.S. rate.